Cost of Simulating Entanglement in Steering Scenario: Appendix

-Here we provide some technical detail that complements the main manuscript.
-In Section~\ref{sect: geometry of compatible region} we give a detailed geometrical description of our problem in terms of zonotope.
-In Section~\ref{sec: prop2}, we prove Proposition 2 of the main text.
-In Section~\ref{sect:upper bound}, we prove Proposition 3 and Corollary 1 of the main text, and a generalization of these results to all two-qubit entangled states is given.
-In Section~\ref{sec:prop 4}, we prove Proposition 3 and Corollary 2 of the main text.
-In Section~\ref{sec:zonotope approx}, we connect our problem to the study of zonotope approximation and Theorems 1 and 2 are proven.
-In Section~\ref{sect:simple criteria for compatible radisu} we provide a detailed construction of the compatible radius for a given $\{\Pi_i\}$ as an optimization-based criteria.
-In Section.~\ref{sect:Symmetric POVM}, we focus closely on some symmetric POVMs and calculate their compatibility region $\mathfrak{m}_{\{\Pi_i\}}$ and compatibility radius $R({\{\Pi_i\}})$ explicitly.
-Constructions of compatible models for specific POVMs are also given.
-Finally, in Section~\ref{sect:connection to quantum steering} we establish a connection between our problem and the shared randomness cost in quantum steering.
+{\arabic{subsection}} \startcontents \printcontents{}{1}{} Here we provide some technical details that complements the main manuscript.\\ In section~\ref{appendixA} we establish a detailed geometrical connection between our problem and the analysis of zonotopes, a special type of convex polytope. \\ In section~\ref{appendixB}, we prove prop.~\ref{Prop:Main} and cor.~\ref{Cor: Main} of the main text related to the first geometric inequality - the circumradius–inradius inequality of simplex. \\ In section~\ref{appendixD}, we connect our problem to the zonotope approximation problems and thm~\ref{thm:SC lowerbound} and thm~\ref{thm: zonotope approx} are proven with connection to geometric inequality therein, which allows us to study simulation cost in the asymptotic region (with cost $n\rightarrow \infty$). \\ In section~\ref{appendixC}, we provide an optimization-based criterion for the computation of the compatibility radius $R(\{ \Pi_{\lambda}\})$ for a given $\{ \Pi_{\lambda}\}$, which can be used as lower bound for compatible radius $R(n)$, and thus for obtaining upper bound for $N(r)$. \\ In section~\ref{appendixE}, we give special examples of symmetric POVMs and calculate their compatibility region $\mathfrak{m}_{\{ \Pi_{\lambda}\}}$ and compatibility radius $R({\{ \Pi_{\lambda}\}})$ explicitly. \\In section~\ref{appendixF}, we establish the connection shared randomness cost in unsteerable state and compatible measurements. \\ Finally, in section~\ref{appendixG}, we provide evidence and conjecture that the simulation cost of noisy spin measurements (PVMs) might be strictly smaller than the simulation cost of noisy POVMs.

-\subsection{Geometry of compatible region}
+\section{Geometry of compatible region}

-\begin{definition} A zonotope is a set of points in $d$-dimensional space constructed from vectors $\{\vec{v}_i\}$ by taking the Minkowski sum of line segments: where the set of vectors $\{\vec{v}_i\}$ is defined as the generator of the zonotope. \end{definition} When parameterizing a quantum measurement $\{\Pi_i\}$ in the Pauli basis, each effect $\Pi_i=\alpha_i (\mbb{I}+\hat{n}_i\cdot\vec{\sigma})$ can be written as a 4-d vector:
+. \begin{definition} A zonotope is a set of points in $d$-dimensional space constructed from vectors $\{\vec{v}_{\lambda}\}$ by taking the Minkowski sum of line segments: where the set of vectors $\{\vec{v}_i\}$ is called the generator of the zonotope. \end{definition} With the above notation, we introduce the zonotope defined by $\{\Pi_{\lambda}\}$

+which is the collection of all effects that can be simulated by $\{ \Pi_{\lambda}\}$ (or in other words, representing all dichotomic measurement that can be simulated by $\{ \Pi_{\lambda}\}$ ).
+This region can be viewed as a zonotope in an $d^2$-dimensional space of bounded operators \cite{McMullen1971, ziegler2012}, where $d$ is the dimension of the Hilbert space on which the measurement effects act.